socialist/formula/README.md

 Here's a list for DateIntervals: https://www.php.net/manual/en/class.dateinterval.php Internally all dates and intervals get parsed to the UNIX timestamp for easier calculation.
 So if a date gets passed as parameter to a method the method will receive the timestamp and should also return a timestamp is thats what its purpose is.

+## Vectors
+Vectors are defined like `{1,2,a,b,someMethod()}`.
+All math operations work on vectors of the same size or a vector and a number.
+All Vectors are truthy.
+### array indices
+Array indices can be accsessed like `{1,2,3}[0]`
+### arrays and functions
+Arrays passed to a method will be received by the php function just like a normal array.
+Arrays Returned from a php function will be translated to a formula array.
+The inbuild methods `sizeof(<Vector>)` and `asVector(...args)` can halp working with vectors.
+Also the `min` and `max` methods are designed to be used with Vectors.
+They will search recursivly for the min or max value.

 ## Pre defined methods
 Those methods are predefined and ready to use in any formula script
+## php functions
 - `min`
 - `max`
 - `sqrt`